 - Make choices for you about your medical care or services, such as testing, medications, surgery, and hospitalization.
-If treatment has been started, he or she can keep it going or have it stopped depending upon your specific instructions; - Interpret any instructions you have given in this form (or in other discussions) according to his or her understanding of your wishes and values: - Review and release your medical records, mental health records, and personal files as needed for your medical care; - Arrange for your medical care, treatment and hospitalization in Michigan or any other state, as he or she thinks appropriate or necessary to follow the instructions and directives you have given for your care.
+If treatment has been started, he or she can keep it going or have it stopped depending upon your specific instructions; - Interpret any instructions you have given in your Advance Directive (or in other discussions) according to his or her understanding of your wishes and values; - Review and release your medical records, mental health records, and personal files as needed for your medical care; - Arrange for your medical care/treatment in whatever setting is most appropriate in Michigan or any other state, as they think is appropriate or necessary to follow the instructions and directives you have given for your care.